Thrive Baby Thrive

 If you’ve had a previous stillbirth due to a UCA, your health care team can assign a perinatologist or maternal fetal specialist who can schedule a NST and BPP anywhere from one to three times a week depending on moms comfort level to monitor the health of her baby.
 Remember that if you’ve had a pervious loss or complication, your doctor should absolutely label your next pregnancy as high risk!

 In the presence of a nuchal cord, movement counting is especially important now and for the duration of your pregnancy if the nuchal cord remains or if your health care team considers the cord tight with or without kinks.
 Remember, changes in your baby’s movements, such as speeding up or slowing down, or changes in sleep-wake cycles could be a sign that your baby is not well.
+Dr. Collins advocates an ultrasound be done if decreased fetal movements are noted for a day.
 Know when your baby is awake and when he or she is asleep.
 Becoming your expected baby’s guardian through awareness, a proactive attitude and vigilance will empower you.